Your true Icelandic winter adventure awaits you. Book your tour here!

 The Eldheimar Museum is a popular attraction on the island that exhibits the shocking events of the Eldfell volcano eruption in 1973.
 You can visit to find out how the actions of local people, who fought to cool the lava flow with seawater, saved many lives.

-If you’re keen to explore Heimaey Island and the surrounding Westman Islands without the worry of arranging your own transport, why not take a look at our popular Vestmannaeyjar Island tour?
-Starting in Reykjavik, you’ll get the opportunity to catch a glimpse of Elephant Rock, take a refreshing hike at Eldfell volcano, admire the puffins at Stórhöfði cape and visit the Eldheimar Museum.
-You will then be taken back to Reykjavik following some free time in one of the local towns.
+Starting in Reykjavík, you’ll get the opportunity to catch a glimpse of Elephant Rock, take a refreshing hike at Eldfell Volcano, admire the puffins at Stórhöfði cape, and visit the Eldheimar Museum.
+You will then be taken back to Reykjavík following some free time in one of the local towns.

 Recommended tours